Virtual data room pricing hero.

 Ellty pricing 2026

-Free plan - free forever.
+Free — $0/month.
 Document tracking, real-time analytics, and secure sharing.
-This is the right starting point if you're in early conversations and want to see who's reading what before you set up a full data room.
+A good starting point if you're in early conversations and want to see who's opening what before setting up a full data room.

-Standard - $69/month.
+Standard — $69/month.
 Unlimited documents, advanced analytics, eSignatures, custom branding, and data room features included.
-Works well for founders who are actively fundraising and need a clean, trackable experience for investors.
+Works well for smaller deals and ongoing client or investor communication where you need a professional, trackable experience.

-Data Room - $149/month.
-This is where the core VDR features kick in.
-Granular permissions, NDA gating, dynamic watermarking, restricted visitor access, and 3 users included.
-If you're sharing sensitive financials with a limited set of investors or running a controlled due diligence process, this is the plan.
+Data Room — $149/month.
+This is where the core VDR features come in.
+Granular permissions, NDA gating, dynamic watermarking, and restricted visitor access - everything you need to run a controlled document review, whether that's a due diligence process, a property transaction, or a client deliverable that can't be forwarded around freely.

-Data Room Plus - $349/month.
-Group visitor permissions, audit logs, and up to 4,000 assets per data room.
-If you're managing a heavier document load or need structured access control across multiple parties, this covers it.
+Data Room Plus — $349/month.
+Group visitor permissions, full audit logs, and support for up to 4,000 assets per data room.
+Built for heavier document loads and multi-party deals where you need structured access control across different groups of reviewers.

 What are the hidden fees in virtual data room pricing?

-This is where founders get burned most often.
+This is where teams get burned most often.
 The headline price is rarely the real price.

 Setup and onboarding fees: many enterprise providers charge $500-$2,500 upfront for configuration, custom branding, and data migration. iDeals can charge $1,000-$5,000 for extensive custom configuration.
 Firmex adds $500-$1,500 for custom branding.